 Photos by Felipe Sardi

-Alongside the traditional methods (natural washed, washed and honey) In current years, various methods have begun to be used.
+Alongside the traditional methods (natural washed, washed and honey) In recent years, various methods have begun to be used.
 Anaerobic, lactic doubleand triple-fermented as well as thermo shock are some of the newest coffee processing techniques and it seems that more methods of processing are continually being developed and researched.

 The Lactic Process: Introduction to the Lactic Process

 To encourage lactic fermentation, producers create an ideal setting to encourage the development of lactobacillus cultures, which are the same bacteria that are utilized in dairy production and responsible for the production of acidic lactic compounds.
 They accomplish this by placing high sugary coffee cherries in an anaerobic (without oxygen) tank and allowing the cherries to ferment.
-They control the process with care by monitoring temperatures, pH levels and oxygen levels in order to determine the perfect conditions for lactobacillus to thrive and control the procedure.
+They control the process with care by monitoring temperatures, pH levels and oxygen levels in order to determine the perfect conditions for lactobacillus to thrive and control the recipe.

 How It Works